Introduction: GoPro Model Rocket

 It is 42" tall and flies on three "E" size Estes motors, and it is recovered by a 54 inch parachute.
-The camera is housed completely within the main body tube (not in the nose cone), which allows for great footage on the way up, and great right-side-up footage on the way down.
-This also eliminates any drag issues.
+The camera is housed completely within the main body tube, which allows for great footage on the way up, and great right-side-up footage on the way down.

 I've included a video of the rocket's first flight in the last step below.

 Two 18-inch tubes were made using the method I have outlined in this instructable.
 Each tube was made using a 3" mailing tube as a blank.

 The motor housing tubes were made using the same method described in the instructable noted in the previous step.
 The engine block rings shown in the first photo were made from 1/4" MDF.
 The two circles that hold the three motor tubes were cut from 1/8" craft plywood.

 All craft plywood used for this project was cut with a scroll saw.

 Step 3: Connect Two Body Tubes